tobek/laminae/07-lec.md

 	- Barbarella decadence
 	- palaces & monuments
 	- dark eldar
 	- bottom x% constantly sacrificed/transmuted?
-LEP too
+LEP LEC
 		- can choose to be sacrificed OR transmuted into some more beautiful form (grotesque ish)
 	- led by the most beautiful
 	- varying standards of beauty, some impenetrable to outsiders